The plates that define Aarhus. what they are, where they came from, and where to eat the canonical version.

 Kanelsnurre (Cinnamon Swirl)

 History: The kanelsnurre is the Danish version of the Nordic cinnamon bun tradition, distinct from the Swedish kanelbulle in its lamination technique and pearl sugar topping.
-The pastry came to Denmark through the 19th-century trade routes with Austria and Germany that shaped the wienerbrød tradition.
+The pastry arrived in Denmark through the 19th-century trade routes with Austria and Germany that shaped the wienerbrod tradition, when Austrian bakers were hired to staff the Copenhagen pastry shops during a baker strike of 1850.
+Aarhus bakeries carry the same lamination practice to this day.

 Where to try it: Schweizerbageriet, La Cabra Bakery, Emmerys Store Torv